JetBrains/kotlin/FAQ.md

 Q: How do I create shared library?

 A: It is not possible at the moment.
-Currently Kotlin/Native could be used to produce either _Kotlin/Native_ own library format, which can be statically linked with application or or an executable for target.
+Currently Kotlin/Native could be used to produce either _Kotlin/Native_ own library format, which can be statically linked with application or an executable for target.